< Back to Part 2.

 Frederick Watson (ed.)
 (1921), Historical Records of Australia, Series III, Despatches and papers relating to the settlement of the states, volume II, pages 4-5.
 Copy viewed at La Trobe University website (15Mb PDF file).

 Convicts and the British colonies in Australia.
-At: Australia.gov.au website (accessed 23 Sep 2015).
+Formerly at Australia.gov.au website (accessed 23 Sep 2015); link now directs to archived version of page at Internet Archive Wayback Machine.

 Frederick Watson (ed.)
 (1921), (see above) page 25.